Jiahuic/jiahuic.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a visitng assistant profeesor in the
+I am a visiting assistant profeesor in the
 <a href="https://math.msu.edu/">Department of Mathematics at Michigan State University, East Lansing</a>
 with my mentor <a href="https://users.math.msu.edu/users/weig/">Prof. Guo-Wei Wei</a>.
 My researchs consists of mathematical studies, biology applications,